mysteriousmartel/Twitter-API-Disaster-Filter/README.md

 - There is also a secondary issue that the NL API does not classify by individual words as easily, moreso topics and themes.

+## How to Use

+- Download FirstCheck_UI.py, first_check.py, firstcheckmain.py, sentimentanalyzer.py, and us_cities_states_counties.csv
+- Run FirstCheck_UI with the command "python FirstCheck_UI.py"; a window should open with command options
+- To test the system works, select "Earthquake" and then input city name as "Washington DC"
+  - Output should be fed back to you through the terminal, listing words related to earthquakes in the area of Washington DC with positive/negative sentiments applied

 ## Updates

 - 9/29/19: Decided to use IBM Natural Language API instead of Google.
 IBM has a larger keyword and entity dictionary by which it categorizes phrases, and therefore is easier to implement when searching for natural disasters and locations.